shieldgenerator7/Ersatzica/Ersatzica Wolf Princess/ErsatzicaWolfPrincess_2025.md

 She placed the culprit on the worktable, eyeing the spike.
 “I want to remove your spike, but he told me not to.”
 She looked to the slingshot for validation, but it offered no response.
 “But if I don’t, you’ll wear a cut into his belt again.”

 She tapped on the table with her screwdriver.
+“Hm.”
+She nodded.

 She held down the slingshot and held up the file part of her screwdriver.
 “This will only hurt for a moment.”

 She filed down the spike to a round bump.
+Even as her satisfied smile grew, her ear pricked, waiting intently for an angry voice to appear behind her.

 “There!
 All done.”